UW-COSMOS/project-docs/presentations_reports/phase2_report/README.md

 Here we first provide **an executive summary where we outline the main research-, code-, and data-products** that the COSMOS team developed during Phase 2.
 We then provide **a high-level description of the COSMOS pipeline with links to the code modules and their documentation**.
 Finally, we discuss **lessons-learned and research challenges highlighted by our efforts**.

-## List of Research, Code, and Data Products
+## List of Research, Code, Infrastructure, and Data Products
 1. A submission to ICCV 2019 [http://iccv2019.thecvf.com](http://iccv2019.thecvf.com) on a new deep learning model for object detection.
 2. An open-source release of the COSMOS pipeline, which can be found at [https://github.com/UW-COSMOS/Cosmos](https://github.com/UW-COSMOS/Cosmos).
 3. An open-source release of the [COSMOS document annotator](https://github.com/UW-COSMOS/cosmos-visualizer) and annotation visualizer, a web-based software package designed to allow the rapid creation of richly annotated documents.